 Citrulline malate is tied to blood flow, which may give you better pumps.
 Personally, I prefer seeing L-citrulline as it tends to work better at lower doses .
 And a half serving of Outlift probably wouldn't do the job.

-These are more common in fat burners, that said, these stimulants could help focus your brain and motivate you .
+This is more common in fat burners, but these stimulants could help focus your brain and motivate you .
 However, our recommended dosage would be about half of what Nutrex Research has formulated.

 Taurine (100 mg)

 This is another reason why this is a high-stim supplement.
 Taurine is common in energy drink products like Red Bull and Monster .
 While it might be one of the more interesting ingredients, it's tough to say how well it works because you're getting such a massive boost of caffeine.

 Vitamin B12 (100 mcg)

 And finally, there's some vitamin B12 that should help keep your red blood cell count up .
 That, in turn, should deliver more energy and oxygen to muscles.
 But I'm not sure I'm convinced of the "eternal endurance" claim that DAS Labs make about it.

 You can buy Outlift on Amazon and other online retailers, but I generally advise you to stick with trusted online stores for supplements.